 The Dead Drawings of Theatrical Istanbul are a critical response to the urban top-down projects which were happening in the city of Istanbul and elsewhere.
 As counter-projects, certain unexpected public spaces were chosen to be analyzed; spaces that were hijacked, hacked, squatted, and transformed temporarily by the citizens.

-The first two drawings depict the Galata Bridge where the initial functionality of the bridge as a vehicular transportation route is transgressed by the river and the fishing activities.
-As a result, the whole bridge is in constant transformation.
-The second two drawings, delineate the area between Hagia Sophia and Blue Mosque which is in constant transformation due to their specific backgrounds.
-All five drawings materialize the performativity and temporality of architecture in relation to the event, movement, time, geography, and scenery.
+The first two drawings depict the Galata Bridge where the initial functionality of the bridge as a vehicular transportation route is transgressed by the river and the fishing activity.
+As a result of this phenomenon, the whole bridge is in constant transformation and the public space is in constant process of becoming.
+The second two drawings, delineate the spatial transformations in the area between Hagia Sophia and Blue Mosque.
+All four drawings materialize the performativity and temporality of space in relation to the performance, performers (instead of users), movement, time, geography, and scenery.